tencentcloudstack/terraform-provider-tencentcloud/tencentcloud/services/tpulsar/resource_tc_tdmq_namespace.md

-Provide a resource to create a tdmq namespace.
+Provide a resource to create a TDMQ namespace.

 Example Usage